MostafaKhaled2017/Flutter_Course_iExtract/README.md

 APK Link: https://drive.google.com/file/d/1Muk_oUZkJlzglR5sOWCtVXVni7iGOSWo/view?usp=sharing

 ## Important Clarification
 The API we are using does not respond sometimes and this is out of our control.
-If the API does not respond to the user request a message will appear for the user and an example for a mistake will appear.<br><br>
+After the user enters the text, if the API responded successfully the user will get a list for the mistakes in the text he entered, but If the API did not respond to the user request, a message will appear for the user and an example for a mistake will appear.<br><br>

 ## Demo Video for the App